dhojayev/traderepublic-portfolio-downloader/README.md

 * Making it opensource to allow others to contribute and audit
 * No configuration file requirements (all input requested in console)
 * No dependencies (such as SQL databases, etc) to enable non-techs using the app "AS IS"
-* Writing results into a CSV file to be able to build formulas, filter, etc. the data
+* Writing results into a CSV file to be able to build formulas, filter the data, etc.
 * No security information storage (except for session and refresh tokens) on host machine
 * **No data should leave the host machine**